By Michele Porterfield

 6. Communicate honestly: Even the most difficult things can be said with tact and diplomacy.
 As leaders, we owe it to others to let them know what we are thinking and feeling, even when it is hard to do so.
 As we all learned as children, honesty is the best policy.

-The best part is, none of these idea are particularly hard to implement.
-We simply need to be intentional about our everyday behaviors and choose to operate in a way that want others to emulate.
-Ultimately, good executive manners demonstrated consistently create an environment of civility and mutual respect for all, something our world could benefit from today.
+The best part is, none of these ideas are particularly hard to implement.
+We simply need to be intentional about our everyday behaviors and choose to operate in a way that we want others to emulate.
+Ultimately, good executive manners demonstrated consistently creates an environment of civility and mutual respect for all, something our world could benefit from today.
 Remember, the small things are the big things.